blib-la/blibla-comfyui-extensions/README.md

 Just copy the file in [`extensions`](/extensions) into the extensions folder of ComfyUI

 1. Download the file you need [for example linksRenderMode](https://raw.githubusercontent.com/failfa-st/failfast-comfyui-extensions/main/extensions/linksRenderMode.js)
-2. unzip the archive
-3. Copy to `path/to/ComfyUI/web/extensions`
+2. Copy to `path/to/ComfyUI/web/extensions`
-4. the folder structure should look like this: `path/to/ComfyUI/web/extensions/linksRenderMode.js`
+3. the folder structure should look like this: `path/to/ComfyUI/web/extensions/linksRenderMode.js`